|Last Quarterly Update:||6/15/2015|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this sector sell a wide range of products to consumers and businesses, from food and apparel to hardware, household goods, and office supplies.
-Major companies include Wal-Mart, Home Depot, Kroger, Costco, and Target (all based in the US), as well as Carrefour (France), Metro (Germany), Tesco (France), Schwarz Group (Germany), and Aldi Einkauf (Germany).
+Major companies include Wal-Mart, Home Depot, Kroger, Costco, and Target (all based in the US), as well as Carrefour (France), Schwarz Group (Germany), Tesco (UK), Metro (Germany), and Aldi Einkauf (Germany).

-The US retail industry includes about 1 million outlets with combined annual revenue of about $5 trillion.
+The US retail industry includes about 1 million outlets with combined annual revenue of more than $5 trillion.
 The industry includes auto dealers and Internet and catalog retailers, but generally excludes food and drinking establishments, such as restaurants and bars.

 Complement this Industry Profile by purchasing a Focus Profile.
 Retail Sector has one Focus Profiles that can help you better understand this industry: